Lorelai Gilmore: Storylines

 In the final season of the original series, Lorelai and Christopher jet off to Paris, where they impulsively get married.
-When Lorelai returns home and informs Rory and the rest of Stars Hollow, including Luke that she and Christopher are married she gets mixed reactions.
-Rory is upset at first, but comes around since she all she really wants is her mom (and for that matter her dad) to be happy.
-Throughout the season, Christopher and Lorelai face some significant problems, the biggest one is when Lorelai needs to write a character reference for Luke so he can partial custody of his daughter, April.
-Christopher finds a draft of the letter and when reading it, he realizes that Lorelai still loves Luke.
-Lorelai tries to deny it, but they both soon realize that they're better off as friends.
+When Lorelai returns home and informs Rory and the rest of Stars Hollow, including Luke, that she and Christopher are married, she gets mixed reactions.
+Rory is upset at first but comes around since all she really wants is for her mom (and, for that matter, her dad) to be happy.
+Throughout the season, Christopher and Lorelai face some significant problems; the biggest one is when Lorelai needs to write a character reference for Luke so he can get partial custody of his daughter, April.
+Christopher finds a draft of the letter, and when reading it, he realizes that Lorelai still loves Luke.
+Lorelai tries to deny it but soon realizes they're better off as friends.
 In the end, Lorelai reunites with Luke.
 She realizes how much she loves Luke when she finds out that he was the one who planned Rory's goodbye party for the entire town.
-Lorelai realizes that Luke has been there for her from the beginning and loves her and her daughter.
-In one of the final scenes of the show, Lorelai and Luke share a passionate kiss and get back together, finally ready to settle into a stable relationship.
+Lorelai realizes that Luke has been there for her from the beginning, and he loves her and her daughter.
+In one of the show's final scenes, Lorelai and Luke share a passionate kiss and get back together, finally ready to settle into a stable relationship.

-In 2016 Netflix revival of the show, Lorelai and Luke have built a life together.
-They are living together in her home, he still runs the diner and she still owns her inn, but they have not married.
+In the Netflix revival miniseries, A Year in the Life, Lorelai and Luke have built a life together.
+They are living together in her home; he still runs the diner, and she still owns her inn, but they have not married.
 Throughout the four episodes, Lorelai goes through a lot, especially with her relationship with her mother.
-Lorelai and Emily always had a strained relationship yet over the years it had gotten better.
+Lorelai and Emily have always had a strained relationship, yet it has gotten better over the years.
 In the revival, the two go to family therapy.
-Lorelai also goes on her own version of "Wild" where she tries to find herself.
-When she returns, she realizes her life is with Luke in Stars Hollow and she's happy.
-The show ends with Lorelai and Luke's wedding in the center of Stars Hollow at dawn with some of her closest friends, Michel, Lane, Kirk and Rory.
+Lorelai also goes on her own version of "Wild," where she tries to find herself.
+When she returns, she realizes her life is with Luke in Stars Hollow and is happy.
+The show ends with Lorelai and Luke's wedding at dawn in the center of Stars Hollow, where some of her closest friends, Michel, Lane, Kirk, and Rory, are present.

-In the very last scene of the show, Lorelai sits with Rory as they reflect on 'it all'.
+In the very last scene of the show, Lorelai sits with Rory as they reflect on "it all".
 Suddenly, Rory turns to her mother and tells her she is pregnant.